JoeReis/data_eng_workshop_hedw_2025/README.md

 Nice work!
 Your source database is ready.
 Next up: storage and ingestion.

-# Storage
+# 🗃️ Storage

 When it comes to upstream OLAP databases, there are nearly countless options on the market.
-In this lab, we're using DuckDB, a very popular and lightweight OLAP database.
+In this lab, we're using DuckDB, a lightweight, high-performance OLAP (Online Analytical Processing) database that fits seamlessly into modern data engineering workflows.

-🦆 **Why are we using DuckDB in this lab?**
+## 🦆 Why DuckDB?

 DuckDB is a lightweight, high-performance analytical database that fits perfectly into modern data engineering workflows.
 Here’s why it’s ideal for this lab:

+DuckDB has rapidly become a go-to tool for analytics and prototyping.
+It’s ideal for this lab because it offers:

-- **Ease of Use**: DuckDB runs in-process, meaning no server setup or maintenance is required.
-You can use it directly from your Python scripts or notebooks.
+- Zero Setup – DuckDB runs in-process, directly from your Python scripts or terminal.
+No servers to manage.
-- **Speed**: It’s optimized for analytical queries, enabling fast processing of large datasets.
+- Speed – Optimized for analytical queries over large datasets.
-- **Portability**: DuckDB is self-contained and works across platforms, making it easy to integrate into various environments.
-- **SQL Support**: It supports advanced SQL features, allowing you to perform complex transformations and modeling.
-- **Scalability**: While lightweight, DuckDB can handle substantial data volumes, making it suitable for both prototyping and production use cases.

-Key Features of DuckDB
-- **Fast analytics**: DuckDB is optimized for OLAP (analytical) workloads and columnar data access.
-- **In-process**: It runs inside your Python script or notebook—no need to run a separate database server.
+- Portability – Everything is stored in a single .duckdb file you can move around.
-- **Easy integration**: Works great with tools like Pandas, dbt, and even Excel or Parquet files.
+- Flexibility – Compatible with tools like Pandas, Parquet, dbt, and even Excel.
-- **Portable**: The whole database can be saved as a single .duckdb file and moved around easily.
+- Rich SQL Support – Full support for complex SQL queries, perfect for dimensional modeling.

-In this lab, DuckDB plays the role of a lightweight analytical database where we:
+✅ In this lab, DuckDB serves as your analytical database:

-- Load and store data ingested from Postgres using dlt.
+- It ingests data extracted from Postgres.
-- Build dimensional models (like fact and dimension tables) using SQL.
+- Stores fact and dimension tables.
-- Query and analyze the data quickly and interactively.
-- Power visualizations and LLM-based interfaces without needing a full database server.
+- Powers both dashboards and AI-driven query interfaces.
+- Requires no infrastructure or cloud setup.

 Because DuckDB is extremely simple to use, we won't spend a ton of time going through the details.
 Instead, let's get familiar with DuckDB via the command line.

+## 🧪 Try It Out: DuckDB Basics

-1. Let's open up DuckDB by typing `duckdb -ui`
+1. Let's open up DuckDB by typing `duckdb -ui` (if the UI doesn't work, just open up the DuckDB CLI `duckdb`)
-2. Generate a simple query `SELECT * FROM generate_series(5);`
+2. Generate a series of numbers: `SELECT * FROM generate_series(5);`
-3. Find the length of a string `SELECT upper('duckdb is cool'), length('how long is this?');`
+3. Find the length of a string: `SELECT upper('duckdb is cool'), length('how long is this?');`
-4. Do a little math `SELECT 42 * 17 AS answer;`
+4. Do a little math: `SELECT 42 * 17 AS answer;`
-5. Generate a date range `SELECT * FROM generate_series(date '2025-01-01', date '2025-01-10', interval 1 day);`
+5. Generate a date range: `SELECT * FROM generate_series(date '2025-01-01', date '2025-01-10', interval 1 day);`
-6. JSON parsing from raw strings `SELECT json_extract('{"name": "Tina", "role": "engineer"}', '$.role') AS role;`
+6. JSON parsing from raw strings: `SELECT json_extract('{"name": "Tina", "role": "engineer"}', '$.role') AS role;`

 Exit DuckDB by typing `.exit`

-Ok, let's do something more interesting with DuckDB and load some data into it.
+You just explored some of DuckDB’s built-in features—no server, no config, no friction.

+Now that you’ve seen what DuckDB can do, let’s move beyond simple queries.
+Next, we’ll load real data from our Postgres source using dlt and start modeling it with SQL.

 # Data Ingestion